Population dynamics of a threatened orchid in production forests

 Sweden

-The project conducted by Victor aims to identify the habitat requirements of G. repens, analyze the population trends over the past 30 years, develop models to predict G. repens occurrence patterns, and validate G. repens as an indicator species for other threatened species.
+The project, conducted by Victor Johansson, aims to identify the habitat requirements of Goodyera repens (knärot in swedish), analyze the population trends over the past 30 years, develop models to predict G. repens occurrence patterns, and validate G. repens as an indicator species for other threatened species.